prodo-dev/plz/README.md

 1. Install the AWS CLI: `pip install awscli`
 2. Configure it with your access key: `aws configure`
+3. Verify you can connect to AWS by running `aws iam get-user` and checking your username is correct.

 If you usually use AWS in a particular region, please edit `aws_config/config.json` and set your region there.
 The default file sets the